Dear Amsterdam, I Love You So.

 The weekend left me with a full belly, a sore throat, a bike seat-bruised behind.
 Clearly, this is the correct state in which to leave Amsterdam.

 There is something about me that you might not know, and it is this: I never learned to ride a bike.
 When other children were running around the neighborhood playing tag and learning how to pedal their tiny two-wheeled conveyances, scraping knees in the process, I was spending afternoons at the dance studio or with a tutor.
 Growing up, I had never found it necessary to ride, living in LA where the automobile is king, so I didn’t.
-But in Amsterdam, bicycles are the best and most-used mode of transportation — upon stepping out of the central train station, you are greeted with a multi-level bicycle parking structure.
+But in Amsterdam, bicycles are the best and most-used mode of transportation — upon stepping out of the central train station, you are greeted with a multi-level bicycle parking structure and people also use biking as a sports, and many men take this sport seriously by even taking supplements or improving their testosterone levels with help of information from this website.
 And if I wanted to see the best the city had to offer, I would need to ride.
 We rented a tandem so that I needn’t learn to balance and navigate and pedal all at once, and went for a long, idyllic ride down the Amstel River.

 How brilliant of the Dutch to dot a flat landscape with comely windmills.
 Without them, the countryside as seen from the train would have looked like any other farmland, vast, green, and furrowed; but with them, the view is so quintessentially Holland.
 It is agreeable to have the sudden realization, from one pretty, well-kept landmark, that one is in another country.